wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 > 3.Fix that the shortcut key operations for inserting summary, moving up, down, and organizing layout with one click did not trigger data_ The issue with the change event.
 >
 > 4.Fix the issue of each node displaying a border when exporting images, SVGs, and PDFs with watermarks.
+>
+> 5.Fixed the issue of no watermarks and no redrawing after the container size was changed.
+>
+> 6.Fix the issue of slow rendering of mini maps with watermarks.

 New: